SaudAldajani/BeReady/README.md

 # BeReady
 Be Ready is a website where you can find a Human resource employee to help you to get a job

 ## Features
-- find extra income as a human resource
 - find human resource to help you
 - view human resource profile
-- book a human resource
+- book apointment with human resource
 - comment on human resource

 ## Pages
 - Home : page about the website
-- Register as HR : page to add new HR (name,email,password,specialty,price)
+- Register as HR : page to add new HR (name,email,password,specialty)
 - Register as visitor : page to add new visitor (name,email,password)
 - Login as HR or visitor : page to login (email, password)
 - HR Profile : page to view the HR Profile